 80% of women are wearing the wrong size bra

 Did you know that according to industry standards, 80% of women are wearing the wrong size bra?
 This probably means you.
+The purpose of this blog is to give you guidelines, tips, and additional insight so that you know how to measure for a bra.
 To measure for a correct bra sizing, be sure that you are NOT a victim of the above bra offenses courtesy of Bare Necessities also found at https://www.barenecessities.com/feature.aspx?pagename=fit_sizing.

 For help, see the instructions below, courtesy of Lane Bryant on how to measure for the perfect fitting bra.
 Just like our feet, our breast size and shape can change also (often not for the better as we age, ugh!).
 Check out their website at https://www.lanebryant.com/content/bra-guide for a great how-to video.

 Steps for how to measure for correct bra sizing: Easy Bra Fitting Instructions